My own personal recollections are many. Where should I begin?

 Tanith: Right, well I’ll take “Nicolas” first.
 If you haven’t read it I’m going to ruin it for you, because I have to, to explain.

-It doesn’t matter because by the time you do read it you’ll have forgotten!
+do read it you’ll have forgotten!
 It is very short, told from the point of view of a woman,

 who appears to have an abusive, unappreciative, horrible, ghastly male lover, who she found sitting on the stairs on the first day in her